When Personal Is Political

-Harold Pollack is the Helen Ross Professor of Social Service Administration at the University of Chicago and a Special Correspondent for The Treatment.
+Harold Pollack is a professor at the University of Chicago School of Social Service Administration and Special Correspondent for The Treatment.

 Shortly after that feature appeared, the New York Times ran a nice profile of McLellan by Sarah Kershaw.
 Kershaw noted one aspect of McLellan’s personal story I didn't mention.
 McLellan recently lost a son to a drug overdose.
 His wife and another son have also experienced substance use disorders.